 I started to think back to these Candy Bar Stuffed Rice Krispie Treats.
 I remembered how good the layer of candy bars was inside the no bake treats.
 That did it!

-All thoughts of plain treats went out the window.
+All thoughts of original Rice Krispies treats went out the window.
 The peanut butter cups won me over with their sweet yells.
 So, my pan of easy treats became rice krispie treats with peanut butter and marshmallow.
 That doesn’t surprise you, does it?

 Tips for making Peanut Butter Cup Rice Krispie Treats: